Annier-z/CGS/README.md

 ### 2.2 Map Layer [Source Code](#a2-layerhtml)
 #### 2.2.1 Layout
 This page mainly shows the entire map layers.
-The control and selection of the different base and overlay layers is implemented in the top right corner of the map, while the legend and the dynamic scale are shown in the bottom left corner respectively.
+The control and selection of the different base and overlay layers are implemented in the top right corner of the map.
+At the same time, the legend and the dynamic scale are shown in the bottom left corner, respectively.
-The base map can be switched and the overlay layer switched on and off by clicking on it.
+The base map can be switched, and the overlay layer can be switched on and off by clicking on it.
 #### 2.2.2 Load Data
-As stated in the [GetData API]((#1142-getdata-api)) of framework section, all of the overlay layer data is stored in [cloud storage](#113-cloud-storage) and this page needs to implement the loading of the data.
+As stated in the [GetData API]((#1142-getdata-api)) of the framework section, all of the overlay layer data is stored in [cloud storage](#113-cloud-storage) and this page needs to implement the loading of the data.
 ```javascript
 jQuery.getJSON('https://cgsdata.annierzhy.workers.dev/Nei.json', function (data) {
     cur = 'Nei';